 The Music Academy of the West and the London Symphony Orchestra (LSO) launched a major new partnership in 2018, based at the Academy’s annual Summer School and Festival in Santa Barbara, California, and at the Barbican and LSO St Luke’s in London.

 Michael Tilson Thomas, the LSO’s Conductor Laureate, will be in residence in Santa Barbara the summers of 2020 and 2021 during the eight-week festival alongside principal players from each section of the LSO, to teach some of the most gifted young musicians (aged 18-34) in America and from around the world.

 Twelve of the Academy’s instrumental fellows are selected each summer by an audition process overseen by the resident LSO players to travel to London for ten days of intensive training with the London Symphony Orchestra and its Music Director Sir Simon Rattle.
 They will experience a week in the life of an LSO musician, taking part in rehearsals, performances, and mock auditions; receiving lessons; and performing chamber music with members of the orchestra.

 As well as creating meaningful opportunities for Academy fellows, the new partnership will bring an extraordinary roster of guest artists to Santa Barbara each summer.

-Over the next three summers, Michael Tilson Thomas and other key LSO conductors and musicians will perform and teach at the Academy.
-The full London Symphony Orchestra will be in residence in 2019 and 2021, performing in concert and side-by-side with the Academy Festival Orchestra.
+Over the final two summers, Michael Tilson Thomas and other key LSO conductors and musicians will perform and teach at the Academy.
+The full London Symphony Orchestra will be in residence in 2021, performing in concert and side-by-side with the Academy Festival Orchestra.